katia-e/0-stor/cmd/zstorbench/README.md

 ## Output file

-Benchmarking program writes results of the performance tests to an output file.
-All scenario configuration is collected in `scenario`.
-All numerical results can be fetched from `results`.
+`Zstorbench` writes the results to a YAML file.
+It will contain a list of the supplied scenarios by the config file and adds a `result` field to each scenario.
+If a scenario has failed, there will be an `error` field instead of the `result` field.

 ``` yaml
 scenarios: